Michael Ignatieff: Life and education

 Ignatieff was born on May 12, 1947, in Toronto, the elder son of Russian-born Canadian Rhodes Scholar and diplomat George Ignatieff, and his Canadian-born wife, Jessie Alison (née Grant).
 Ignatieff was named after Lester "Mike" Pearson, a close friend of his parents.
 Ignatieff's family moved abroad frequently in his early childhood as his father rose in the diplomatic ranks.

 At the age of 11, in 1959, Ignatieff was sent back to Toronto to attend Upper Canada College as a boarder.
 At UCC, he was elected a school prefect as head of Wedd's House, was the captain of the varsity soccer team, and served as editor-in-chief of the school's yearbook.
-As well, Ignatieff volunteered for the Liberal Party during the 1965 federal election by canvassing the York South riding.
+As well, Ignatieff volunteered for the Liberal Party during the 1965 federal election by canvassing the riding of York South.
 He resumed his work for the Liberal Party in 1968, as a national youth organizer and delegate for Pierre Trudeau's leadership campaign.

 After high school, Ignatieff studied history at the University of Toronto's Trinity College (B.A., 1969).
 There, he met fellow student Bob Rae, from University College, who was a debating opponent and fourth-year roommate.
 After completing his undergraduate degree, Ignatieff took up his studies at the University of Oxford, where he studied under, and was influenced by, the liberal philosopher Sir Isaiah Berlin, whom he would later write about.
 While an undergraduate at the University of Toronto, he was a part-time reporter for The Globe and Mail in 1964–65.
 In 1976, Ignatieff completed his Ph.D. in history at Harvard University.
 He was granted a Cambridge M.A. by incorporation in 1978 on taking up a fellowship at King's College there.